jsbabu/naughtcross/README.md

-# Naught and Cross Game - Restful Webservice Implementation
+# Nought and Cross Game - Restful Webservice Implementation

-Please find below the Rest Url for the Naught and Cross Game
+Please find below the Rest Url for the Nought and Cross Game

 # To create new game